apache/incubator-resilientdb/README.md

     curl 127.0.0.1:18000/v1/transactions/key1

-The expected output of the two commands above are:
+The expected output of the two commands above are: `id: key1` and `{"id":"key1","value":"value1"}`, respectively.
-`id: key1`

-`{"id":"key1","value":"value1"}`

-Start your virtual environment
+Start your virtual environment.

     source venv/bin/activate

-Run the requirements.txt command to install the SDK related dependencies
+Run the requirements.txt command to install the SDK related dependencies.

     python3 -m pip install -r requirements.txt

-Try the test script
+Try the test script.

     python3 test_sdk.py

-You have successfully run the script if you see the following output:

-    The retrieved txn is successfully validated
+You have successfully run the script if you see the output: `The retrieved txn is successfully validated`

 # GraphQL